ark-lang/ark-docs/pointers.md

 > Note that a raw pointer is not memory safe in Ark.

 ## Pointing to Raw Memory
-This is allowed, and you probably won't have to do this unless you know what you're doing:
+You may point to raw memory, and you probably won't have to do this unless you know what you're doing:

     vga_start: ^u16 = ^u16(0xB8000);